 Tips and Tools for Excellent Customer Service

-Excellent Customer service seems like any company should be able to provide, right?
-If that were true, the internet would be full of people lauding companies for the outstanding service they provide—rather than the customer support nightmares covering review sites from every continent.
+Excellent customer service seems like any company should be able to provide, right?
+If that were true, the internet would be full of people lauding companies for their outstanding service rather than customer support nightmares covering review sites from every continent.
 With the bar for switching providers dropping lower and lower with each technological advancement, effective customer service is imperative, no matter the size of your company or the number of customers you have.

-Examples range as widely as the business landscape as a whole, from the everyday call center team member going out of their way to wish every caller a good day to the extraordinary examples given below.
-No matter your industry no matter the size of your customer support team, there are lessons to be learned here about how to take care of your customers to help ensure your company survives and thrives.
+Examples range as widely as the business landscape, from the everyday call center team member going out of their way to wish every caller a good day to the extraordinary examples below.
+No matter your industry or the size of your customer support team, there are lessons to be learned here about how to take care of your customers to help ensure your company survives and thrives.

 Good customer service typically includes the following elements: